Geography and Environmental Resources

-The Graduate Certificate in Sustainability enables students to expand their knowledge and understanding of the long-term sustainable use of the earth’s resources, including water, land use and food systems, climate change, urban sustainability, and “green” energy.
+The Sustainability post-baccalaureate certificate enables students to expand their knowledge and understanding of the long-term sustainable use of the earth’s resources, including water, land use and food systems, climate change, urban sustainability, and “green” energy.
 This certificate meets the needs of the expanding job opportunities in environmental sustainability.
-Students must be admitted to an SIU graduate program or the SIU non-declared graduate program and maintain a 3.0 GPA in the certification courses.
+Students must be admitted to an SIUC graduate program or the SIUC non-declared graduate program and maintain a 3.0 GPA in the certification courses.
 The program requires students to complete 18 credit hours of graduate level coursework, as follows:

-- GEOG 570(3) Contemporary Issues in Environmental Studies
+- GEOG 570: Contemporary Issues in Environmental Studies (3 CH)

 Plus, one of the following: